InAnYan/eng-ua-translator1/README.md

 Very simple translator.
 Barely handles Present Continious.

-Currently it doesn't because of unimplemented dictionary interface.
+Currently it doesn't work because of unimplemented dictionary interface.
 The declension part is also undone.

 Thinking about writing it in Python and to make it much simpler.